davidfrantz/force/docs/source/howto/udf.rst

 use User-Defined Functions (UDF) written in *Python* to implement, well, whatever you can think of.

 These UDFs only contain the algorithm itself with minimal boilerplate.
-You can write simple scripts, or even plug in complicated algorithms - you have a BFAST, LandTrendr, or CCDC implementation in Python?
+You can write simple scripts, or even plug in complicated algorithms - you have a BFAST, LandTrendr, or CCDC implementation in *Python*?
 Plug-it in!
 You don’t even need to re-compile FORCE, just name the path to the UDF and run.
 The FORCE Docker images even pack some UDFs that are instantly ready to go (we will come back to this later).